310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% img /img/es/eventstory/aquarium/hangingout3_1.jpg %}

 {% bubble Madara %}
-Hmhmhmmm~♪
+<em><th>(Humming)</th></em> Hmhmhmmm~♪

 Drink a lot, eat a lot!
 Keep eating and grow quickly!
-Become a splendid idol for the aquarium, you cute dolphins… ☆
+Become a splendid idol for the aquarium, you cute dolphins…☆
 {% endbubble %}

 {% img /img/es/eventstory/aquarium/madaraorigcg.jpg %}

 {% bubble Kanata v2 %}
-ahh, i thought so… hey! please stop giving [food] to the [dolphins] as you please, okay?
+ahh, i thought so… hey! stop giving [food] to the [dolphins] as you please, okay?
 {% endbubble %}

 {% bubble Madara %}
 Ooh?
 I was wondering who that was!
 So it’s you, Kanata-san!
 I missed youuu!

-Come, come, come!!
+Come, come, come!
 I’ll give you some of their food too~♪
 {% endbubble %}

 {% bubble Kanata v2 %}